msysbio/microbetag/docs/tutorials/tutorials.md

 The simplest case is you are about to use the first approach where your sequences are less than 1000 (up limit for the server to build a network).
-In this case, you may follow directly the instructions described in the [Cytoscape App](../cytoApp.md) tab.
+In this case, you may follow directly the instructions described in the [Cytoscape tutorials](../mgg_tutorials/mgg_totorials.md).
 If you have a more complex data set, then you need to:
 * either perform the `microbetag_prep` step, where you get a network again using FlashWeave and/or a GTDB-based taxonomy assignment of your amplicon sequences (if that is your case), or
 * perform `microbetag` locally, in case you have your own genomes to use instead of the GTDB representative ones